King Tut original tomb in Egypt finds new address

-One of the world's best known burial sites, Tutankhamen's original tomb in Egypt has now been replicated just a short distance from the original.
-This opens a new chapter in conservation.
-As the first few tourists visit the replica tomb, a BBC travel show presenter provides a picture of what went into making a copy of the old tomb
+One of the world's best known burial sites, Tutankhamen's tomb has now been replicated just a short distance from the original.
+This opens a new chapter in conservation

 Rajan Datar, presenter, BBC Travel Show was in Egypt from the beginning of the year, to see how the tomb of Tutankhamen was being replicated.